GLASS: Global-Local Aggregation for Inference-time Sparsification of LLMs: Additional Experiment Details

-\paragraph{NPS} Since some pretrained models tend to repeat the same token or sequence of tokens when given minimal conditioning, we applied NPS as follows to encourage diversity in generation: For the first 10 tokens, we set the temperature to 1.5 and enabled a bigram repetition penalty to maximize initial diversity.
+\rAS{Tab.~\ref{tab:nps-implementation-details} summarizes the implementation details for the global-prior computation.
+For A-GLASS, we only collect normalized activation magnitudes during forward passes.
+For I-GLASS, we first generate NPS sequences from the dense model, then replay each generated sequence with teacher forcing and use the self-generated next token as the pseudo-label for the cross-entropy loss.
+We accumulate $|h_j(x)\delta_j(x)|$ over tokens and sequences to obtain one global impact vector per layer.
+These global vectors are stored once per model and reused for all downstream prompts.} \paragraph{NPS.} Since some pretrained models tend to repeat the same token or sequence of tokens when given minimal conditioning, we applied NPS as follows to encourage diversity in generation: For the first 10 tokens, we set the temperature to 1.5 and enabled a bigram repetition penalty to maximize initial diversity.
 After that, we reduced the temperature to 1 and disabled the penalty to avoid generating out-of-distribution text.
+Here are the rest of the generation parameters: number of samples = 1000, sequence length = 1024, top-k = 20.

+\paragraph{Compute.} All experiments were performed on a single NVIDIA GPU with 80GB memory. \rAS{\hbox{I-GLASS} is more expensive to compute offline than A-GLASS because it requires backward passes for gradient collection.
+However, this cost is incurred only once per model and is not paid during inference: the resulting global importance vectors are stored and reused for all prompts and deployments.
+At deployment time, both A-GLASS and I-GLASS only require rank fusion with local prefill statistics and application of the resulting FFN mask.
+We report the required passes and hardware rather than a single wall-clock precomputation time because offline runtime depends strongly on model size and implementation details.}